Legal Gaming Classifications

 - The particular form of Class III gaming the Tribe wants to conduct must be permitted in the state the Tribe is located.

 - The Tribe and state must have negotiated a compact approved by the Secretary of the Interior, or the Secretary must have approved regulatory procedures, a so-called Tribal-State Compact.

 - The Tribe must have adopted a Tribal gaming ordinance approved by the Chairman of the Commission.

 The regulatory scheme for Class III gaming is complex, with key functions for approval authority resting with several organizations at the federal, state, Commission, and Tribal levels.

 Summary of Legal Gaming Classifications

 Accepted legal gaming classifications are available to state gaming boards to restrict which class of slot machines can be used in a casino or other gaming area, specifically Class I (tribal ceremonies), Class II (bingo), and Class III (everything else).
-Here’s a list of specifically-named games with their associated Class.
+Here are NIGC’s specifically-named games with their associated Class.

 Other Articles from Professor Slots

 - Previous: State Gaming Regulations and What You Need to Know